Skip to content

 sudo docker ps

 The output should show the edge-iot-core-container in an up state.
-You should see something similar to this screenshot:
+You should see something similar to this screenshot: output of the command 'docker ps'

 You can now continue with step two: Device Type Creation.

-Updating the Industrial Edge Runtime (edge-iot-core container)¶
+Updating the Industrial Edge Runtime (edge-iot-core container)

-network to the container.
-This network is commonly employed to facilitate the opening of application UIs within your system.
+To update the Industrial Edge container (edge-iot-core) that was previously installed or you may need to ensure the container is connected to the proxy-redirect network.
+This network is commonly used to facilitate the opening of application UIs within your system.